shibbybird/vast-player-react/README.md

 [![Build Status](https://travis-ci.org/shibbybird/vast-player-react.svg?branch=master)](https://travis-ci.org/shibbybird/vast-player-react)

-This is the first functioning pass at a react component for playing vast ads.
-Inline linear ads are currently supported.
-Support for NonLinear ads coming soon.
+This is the first functioning pass at a react component for playing vast ads including support for linear, and non linear ad types.

 ## Usage: